netzke/netzke-core/UPGRADING.md

 Here are the current 2 ways of defining actions:

-    action :destroy do |a|
+    action :destroy do |c|
-      a.text = "Destroy!"
+      c.text = "Destroy!"
-      a.tooltip = "Destroying it all"
+      c.tooltip = "Destroying it all"
-      a.icon = :delete
+      c.icon = :delete
     end

     action :my_action # it will use the default (eventually localized) values for text and tooltip

 ### Overriding actions in inherited classes

-In order to override an action, you should define a method called `<action_name>_action`:
+Overriding an action, you should make use of the `super` method, passing to it the action config:

-    def destroy_action(a)
+    action :destroy do |c|
-      super # to get what was defined in the super class a.text = "Destroy if you dare" # overriding the text end
+      super(c) # do the super class` config c.text = "Destroy if you dare" # overriding the text end

 ### Referring to actions in toolbars/menus